What is Roadside Assistance and Why Should I Get It?

 When shopping around for car insurance, one of the terms you’d often encounter is roadside assistance.
-Wondering if you need to add it to your comprehensive insurance policy?
+It’s common, but what exactly is it?
+And how can it help you when you’re on the road?

 What is Roadside Assistance in Car Insurance?